-- The liabilities of the East Riding pension fund attributable to the board are included in the Balance Sheet on an actuarial basis using the projected unit method - i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc, and projected earnings for current employees; - The assets of East Riding pension fund attributable to the board are included in the Balance Sheet at their fair value.
+- The liabilities of the East Riding Pension Fund (ERPF) attributable to the Board are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc, and projected earnings for current employees; - The assets of ERPF attributable to the Board are included in the Balance Sheet at their fair value.